Alexander the Great in Islamic tradition: Persian tradition

 With the Muslim conquest of Persia in 644 AD, the Alexander Romance found its way into Persian literature—an ironic outcome considering pre-Islamic Persia's hostility towards the national enemy who conquered the Achaemenid Empire and was directly responsible for Persian domination by Hellenistic foreign rulers.
 However, he is not depicted as a warrior and conqueror, but as a seeker of truth who eventually finds the Ab-i Hayat (Water of Life).
-Islamic Persian accounts of the Alexander legend, frequently titled as Iskandarnamah ("Book of Alexander", such as an anonymous eleventh-century Iskandarnameh and the Iskandarnameh of Nizami), combined the Pseudo-Callisthenes material about Alexander, some of which is found in the Quran, with indigenous Sassanid Middle Persian ideas about Alexander.
+Islamic Persian accounts of the Alexander legend, frequently titled Iskandarnama ("Book of Alexander", such as an anonymous eleventh-century Iskandarnama and the Iskandarnama of Nizami), combined the Pseudo-Callisthenes material about Alexander, some of which is found in the Quran, with indigenous Sasanian Middle Persian ideas about Alexander.
 For example, Pseudo-Callisthenes is the source of many incidents in the Shahnama written by Ferdowsi (935–1020 AD) in New Persian.
 Persian sources on the Alexander legend devised a mythical genealogy for him whereby his mother was a concubine of Darius II, making him the half-brother of the last Achaemenid shah, Darius.
 By the 12th century such important Persian writers as Nizami Ganjavi (from Ganja in modern-day Republic of Azerbaijan) were making him the subject of their epic poems.
 Another significant version was the 13th-century Ayina-i Iskandari (Alexandrine Mirror) of Amir Khusrau and the 15th-century Kherad-nâme (Book of Alexandrian Intelligence) of Jâmi.

 The Muslim traditions also elaborated the legend that Alexander the Great had been the companion of Aristotle and the direct student of Plato.